Crystal Impact Home

 The editors would further like to express their thanks to the following persons:

-Ruth Burkart, Grigorii Demchenko, Daria Dzevenko, Maria Dzevenko, Maryana Didych, Evelyne Flack, Gisela Fricker, Ruth Galliker, Roman Gladyshevskii, Evgen Goreshnik, Grithli Heer, Van Luong, Marina Penzo, Renata Steiner, Yurii Verbovytskii, Tuan Vu, Irmgard Villars, Denys Yanson.
+Vasyl Berezovets, Ruth Burkart, Daria Dzevenko, Maria Dzevenko, Maryana Lutsyshyn, Badr El-Aroussi, Evelyne Flack, Gisela Fricker, Ruth Galliker, Roman Gladyshevskii, Evgen Goreshnik, Grithli Heer, Iryna Kurylyshyn, Van Luong, Marina Penzo, Renata Steiner, Raluca Turdean, Tuan Vu, Irmgard Villars, Denys Yanson, Anna Zhdan.

-Last, but not least, our thanks go to the 40,000 scientists from all over the world, whose long and tedious work we have tried to summarize in a few database fields!
+Last, but not least, our thanks go to the almost 200,000 scientists from all over the world, whose long and tedious work we have tried to summarize in a few database fields!

 Features of Pearson's Crystal Data: